FredrikLandstrom/node-omnibus/README.md

 ```

 ## OMNIbus REST configuration
-Open the propertiesfile for the Objectserver that should provide the REST interface
+Open the propertyfile for the Objectserver that should provide the REST interface
 ```
 vi $OMNIHOME/etc/NCOMS.props
 ```